johnpankowicz/govmetting-testbfg-2/README.md

   * npm start
 * In the debug panel, set launch configuration "WebApp & ClientApp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)
-  * Chrome browser will open and after a brief delay, ClientApp will appear on localhost:5000.
+  * Chrome browser will open and after a delay, ClientApp will appear on localhost:5000.

 ### Notes